Nicaragua travel guide

 Although extensive de-mining operations have been carried out in rural areas of northern Nicaragua, some landmines may remain.
 Take care if you venture off the main roads.

-Avoid road travel after dark due to the presence of armed bandits.
+Avoid road travel after dark due to the potential presence of armed groups.

-Road conditions are generally poor and large potholes can appear overnight.
-There’s no street lighting on the main highways between major cities and only minimal street lighting in towns.
-Driving standards are low and the condition of vehicles, particularly taxis and buses is poor.
+In addition to the difficulties mentioned above, road conditions are generally poor.
+There is no street lighting on the main highways between major cities and only minimal street lighting in towns.
+The standard of driving is low and the condition of vehicles, particularly taxis and buses is poor.
 Ignoring traffic lights is common practice.
 Drink driving is a severe problem.